ht-oliver/eds214-day1-prdata-exploration/README.md

 -   (lubridate) - provides functions for parsing, extracting, and manipulating date-time data

--   roll_avg - Function; calculates the rolling average of concentration values within a specified time window (in weeks) centered around a given focal date.
-It identifies dates within the window, extracts the corresponding concentration values, and returns their mean, ignoring any missing (NA) values.

 #### **2 - Data Import**

+The next step is to import the raw data, contained in the "data" directory.
+This is achieved by running the "data_import.R" script contained in the "2_data_cleaning" directory.
+This should populate the environment in R with 4 data frames titled "prm", "bq1", "bq2", and "bq3".

 #### **3 - Data Cleaning**

+This step modifies the raw data in preparation for analysis.
+This is achieved by running the "clean_data.R" script contained in the "2_data_cleaning" directory.
+This step binds the four data frames produced in Step 2 into a single data frame, and mutates the data to only include relevant dates and columns.
+This should populate your environment with a data frame called "data_combined".

 #### **4 - Analysis**

+The analysis of this project consists of applying a function to the combined data frame produced in Step 3 that produces a new data frame which contains the rolling 9-week average of concentrations of the constituents being researched.
+This is achieved by running the "analysis.R" script contained in the "3_analysis" directory.
+This analysis will also produce a data table that contains the final data frame that will be used to plot the final figure.
+This data frame will be saved as "comb_data_avgs.csv" in the "4_processed_data" directory.

 #### **5 - Plot Generation**

-#####
+One the analysis is complete, and the relevant data frame "comb_data_avgs" is loaded into the environment, you are ready to produce a plot of the data.
+The plot can be generated by running the "plot.R" script contained in the "5_plot" directory.

 ### **4) Data Access**

-Schaefer et. al's raw data is made publicly available by the Environmental Data Initiative organisation, and can be downloaded at the link provided in the contents section.
-A citation for the data source is also located below in the references for this repository.
+Schaefer et. al's raw data is made publicly available by the Environmental Data Initiative organisation, and can be downloaded here: <https://portal.edirepository.org/nis/mapbrowse?scope=knb-lter-luq&identifier=20&revision=4923064>.

 ### **5) Author**

-Henry Oliver, the author of this repository is currently a student in the Masters of Environmental Data Science program at the University of California, Santa Barbara.
+Henry Oliver, the author of this repository, is currently a student in the Masters of Environmental Data Science program at the University of California, Santa Barbara.

 ### **6) References**